ITISFoundation/osparc-manual/docs/study_setup/loading_data/loading_data.md

 ![filepicker_simcore](https://user-images.githubusercontent.com/32800795/61489216-70972980-a9aa-11e9-9cd4-ba1131aba93c.JPG ':size=300%')

-If you have synchronized *osparc* with another [data directory](/docs/platform_introduction\main_window_and_navigation\data\cloud_storage_types.md), you will also see it here.
-To choose a file, simply click on the name of the file in the *osparc* simcore directory or your synced directory.
+If you have synchronized *o²S²PARC* with another [data directory](/docs/platform_introduction\main_window_and_navigation\data\cloud_storage_types.md), you will also see it here.
+To choose a file, simply click on the name of the file in the *o²S²PARC* simcore directory or your synced directory.